mgimond/Intro-to-git-GitHub/create_and_clone_new_github_repo.md

 ## Copy (clone) the new Github Repo locally to your computer

 1. Bring up a git shell on your local computer.
 You can also bring up the *Terminal* window in RStudio (lower left-hand pane).
 2. Navigate to the folder where you will want to copy the new repo to.
 You can change directory using the `cd` command.
-For example, if you want to copy the repo to your `ES218` folder that resides under your home directory, type the following if you are working on a **Mac**:
+For example, if you want to copy the repo to your `ES218` folder that resides under your home directory, type the following if you are working on a **Mac**:  {Erica: check the syntax on your Mac for me]

    ```{r}
    cd ~/ES218
    ```

-   If you are working on a **Windows** PC, type
+   If you are working on a **Windows** PC, type:

    ```{r}
    cd ~/Documents/ES218